Saunders Kittiwake

 The Saunders Kittiwake was a British amphibian flying-boat built by S. E. Saunders at East Cowes, Isle of Wight.
+Only one was built, and it was scrapped after less than a year of testing.

 Design and development

-It was designed to compete for the 1920 Air Ministry Commercial Amphibian Competition although it was too late to enter.
+It was designed to compete for the 1920 Air Ministry Commercial Amphibian Competition, although it was too late to enter.

 The Kittiwake was a wooden amphibian biplane flying boat powered by two ABC Wasp II radial engines mounted on struts between the upper and lower wing.
 It had a crew of two and room for seven passengers.

 The fuselage, like most of the Kittiwake was built with Saunders' patent Consuta method for jointing plywood panels with sewn copper wire.
 This was well tested on motor boats – it circumvented the absence of waterproof glues pre-1945 – The hull was of two step design with a shallow V planing bottom and tumblehome sides.
 On its top were two accommodation levels, the lower glazed in cockpit for the two crew and above them, set back and roofed by the upper wing was the passenger space.
 This had its own enclosing front and side windows and held seven passengers.
 Though the forward part of the fuselage containing crew and passengers was married to the hull, aft of the wings these became separate, so that the Kittiwake was somewhere between a flying boat and a single float seaplane in appearance.
 This separation made it straightforward to mount the tail high up and well clear of the water.
 There was a variable-incidence tailplane with unbalanced elevators and bearing three wire braced fins, the central one carrying a balanced rudder.